gracikk-ds/ml-ops/README.md

 The tasks of the project could be divided into 4 main parts:

 **Part 1 - Data Governance:**
-* Make an initial setup using `Data version control` tool and add a dataset, so another could obtain it via `dvc pull`
+* Make an initial setup using `Data version control` tool and add a dataset, so another could obtain it via `dvc pull` Solved :white_check_mark:
 * Define a DVC pipeline that will:
-  * preprocess data
+  * preprocess data Solved :white_check_mark:
-  * train a model
+  * train a model Solved :white_check_mark:
-  * evaluate the model
+  * evaluate the model Solved :white_check_mark:
-  * generate a feature importance plot with a model agnostic method The pipeline should be reproducible using `dvc repro`
+  * generate a feature importance plot with a model agnostic method Solved :white_check_mark:
+* The pipeline should be reproducible using `dvc repro` Solved :white_check_mark:
-* Run experiments and save metrics using `dvc metrics`
+* Run experiments and save metrics using `dvc metrics` Solved :white_check_mark:

 **Part 2 - CICD, testing:**
 * Create unit tests for python code from Part 1